 - 1. Change the credentials for the PowerChute-keystore via the pcnsconfig.ini file.
 See Changing the password for the Java Keystore. - 2.
-Import the Network Management Card SSL certificate to the PowerChute Keystore using the command: <path_to_jre>\bin\keytool.exe -import -trustcacerts -alias root -file nmc.crt -keystore PowerChute-keystore.
-Re-start the PowerChute service after importing the NMC SSL certificate. - 3.
-During the Setup Wizard, on the Network Management Card connection page, ensure that the protocol used is HTTPS and port is 443.
-Ensure that the "Accept Untrusted SSL Certs" option is disabled. - 4.
-Replace the default self-signed SSL certificate for the PowerChute UI using the instructions in Appendix. - 5.
-Change the default password for the CACERTS keystore located in the group1 folder using the command: keytool.exe -storepasswd -new <new password> -keystore cacerts storepass changeit - 6.
-It is recommended that Command files and SSH Action scripts are stored in a folder with appropriate security restrictions.
-Set permissions on the folder to allow PowerChute to run scripts in reaction to UPS events, but deny editing or deletion by non-administrative users. - 7.
-Ensure that the file permissions set for the group1 folder and its contents allow read/write access only for trusted users and LocalSystem account on Windows and root account on Linux/Unix. - 8.
+During the Setup Wizard, on the Network Management Card connection page, ensure that the protocol used is HTTPS and port is 443. - 3.
+Replace the default self-signed SSL certificate for the PowerChute UI using the instructions in Appendix. - 4.
+Change the default password for the CACERTS keystore located in the group1 folder using the command: keytool.exe -storepasswd -new <new password> -keystore cacerts storepass changeit - 5.
 Prevent Remote Access to the Web UI if this is not required using a firewall rule for TCP ports 3052 and 6547.
-To prevent Denial of Service attacks such as the SSL/TLS resource exhaustion attack, these ports should be blocked and we do not recommend allowing access to PowerChute

-- on a public facing network interface.
+To prevent Denial of Service attacks such as the SSL/TLS resource exhaustion attack, these ports should be blocked and we do not recommend allowing access to PowerChute on a public facing network interface.
 Additionally, the firewall should prevent inbound communication with UDP port 3052 except for the Network Management Card that PowerChute is communicating with.
-The PowerChute UI can still be accessed locally via https://localhost:6547 - Use the Java Update feature in PowerChute to update the JRE regularly as software updates and security fixes are released.
-See the PowerChute Network Shutdown User Guide on the APC website for more information. - 10.
-Ensure that the Enable Automatic Updates feature is enabled to be informed when PowerChute software updates are available.
-See the PowerChute Network Shutdown User Guide on the APC website for more information. - 11.
+The PowerChute UI can still be accessed locally via https://localhost:6547

+- Use the Java Update feature in PowerChute to update the JRE regularly as software updates and security fixes are released.
+See the PowerChute Network Shutdown User Guide on the APC website for more information. - Ensure that the Enable Automatic Updates feature is enabled to be informed when PowerChute software updates are available.
+See the PowerChute Network Shutdown User Guide on the APC website for more information. - 8.
 If using SNMP with PowerChute, it is recommended to only use SNMPv3 and to choose SHA-2 and AES-128 or higher for Authentication and Privacy.
 It is also recommended to change the default port of 161.
 Please refer to APC Knowledge Base Article FA290630 for more information on how to enable support for AES-192 and AES-256.
-Access Control should also be configured to restrict access to PowerChute via SNMP. - 12.
-It is recommended you do not use untrusted third-party repositories to download software for the virtual appliance, and to use DNF in preference to YUM when updating system libraries as this is the most recent package management tool. - 13.
+Access Control should also be configured to restrict access to PowerChute via SNMP. - It is recommended you do not use untrusted third-party repositories to download software for the virtual appliance, and to use DNF in preference to YUM when updating system libraries as this is the most recent package management tool. - 10.
 If you do not require remote SSH access to the virtual appliance, it is recommended you disable this service.
 To disable/enable SSH services, issue the following commands as the root user: